As the owner, SSO allows you to select who has access to your Phrase account by using your existing identity provider/SSO solution.

 Note that Auto Provisioning has to be enabled, in order to automatically set up a new Phrase account for users that don't have access to Phrase yet.

-Those user accounts will initially have a translator role with limited rights but can be changed by a manager at any times.
+Those user accounts will initially have a translator role with limited rights but can be changed by a Admin at any times.

 When clicking the Enforce SSO box, a password based login won't be possible anymore.